Boundedness in families with applications to arithmetic hyperbolicity: Zariski-countable openness of the hyperbolic locus

 \begin{proof}[Proof of Theorem \ref{thm:mildly-bounded-is-zco}] [1]{\overline{\mathcal{M}_{g,#1}}} Let $g$, $\stcurves{n}$, and $\mathcal{H}_{g,n}^d$ be as in Corollary \ref{cor:homisproper}.
 Without loss of generality we will assume that every geometric fibre of $X \to S$ is pure (Remark \ref{remark:pure}).
 The proof below can be adjusted for the non-pure case by adjoining the inverse image of the non-pure locus of $S$ to each of the Zariski(-countable) closed sets appearing in this proof, in the same way as we did in the proof of Proposition \ref{prop:1b_is_zco}.

-In the notion of mildly boundedness, there are possibly non-projective (smooth connected) curves $C$ appearing.
-We will consider each such smooth connected curve $C$ as an open subset of its smooth projective closure $\overline{C}$.
+In the notion of mild boundedness, there are possibly non-projective (smooth irreducible) curves $C$ appearing.
+We will consider each such smooth irreducible curve $C$ as an open subset of its smooth projective closure $\overline{C}$.
 Then $\overline{C} \setminus C$ consists of finitely many points, say $m$ points, and in this way we can consider $C$ as a (possibly non-unique) point of $\stcurves{m}$.

 Consider the evaluation morphism As $X$ is proper over $S$, the properness of $\tau$ follows immediately from Corollary \ref{cor:homisproper}.
 Hence, the image $A_{g,n,m}^d$ of $\tau$ in $X^n \times \stcurves{n+m}$ is closed.
 This is the locus of $n$-tuples of possibly non-distinct points in $X$ and $n$-pointed (non-projective) curves $C$ admitting an $n$-pointed morphism of degree $d$ to $X$.
 Let $B_{g,n,m} = \bigcap_{d'=1}^\infty \bigcup_{d=d'}^\infty A_{g,n,m}^d$ be the locus of $n$-tuples of points in $X$ and $n$-pointed curves $C$ admitting $n$-pointed morphisms of unbounded degree to $X$.
 This locus is Zariski-countable closed by Lemma \ref{lem:countabletopology}.